-- 48x channels on AES50 port A - 48x channels on AES50 port B
+- 48x channels on AES50 port A

+- 48x channels on AES50 port B

-32x channels on USB interface card
+- 32x channels on X-USB interface card

-Input Channels 1-16 are pre-configured to use the local input signals 1-16, but can be patched to use any other available signal on the audio engine as well, including mix bus/sub group outputs.
+Input Channels 1-32 are pre-configured to use the first 32 input signals, but can be patched to use any other available signal on the audio engine as well, including mix bus/sub group outputs.
 Changes of the Channel Source can be made on the Preamp Config page.